puranjayjain/youtube-dl-gui/README.md

 # Discussions
 Using github issues for now.

-A Cross Platform GUI Client for [youtube-dl](http://rg3.github.io/youtube-dl/) written in nwjs + polymer + awesome sauce
+A Cross Platform GUI Client for [youtube-dl](http://rg3.github.io/youtube-dl/) written in nwjs + polymer + indexdb + awesome sauce

 #Requirements
-Supports Windows and Linux not sure for Mac.
+Supports Windows and Linux not sure for Mac though.

 Need collaborators and testers for all platforms (Building and Testing).